seanmcnealy/bingo-generator/README.md

 # Python BINGO generator

-Bingo generator using Python and LaTeX, will will generate X amount of PDF's with randomized numbers that can be printed out.
+Bingo generator using Python and LaTeX, will generate X amount of PDF's with randomized numbers that can be printed out.

 ## Requirements